andersen-lab/Freyja/docs/src/wiki/freyja-measles.rst

     samtools index aligned_sorted.bam

 9. Remove primers from the reads.
-The following command will remove reads with mean quality score `-q` less than 15 and minimum read length of 50 (after trimming). `-e` will make sure reads without primers are kept in the output and `-x` will make sure that reads that occur at the specified offset positions relative to primer positions will also be trimmed.
+The following command will remove reads with mean quality score `-q` less than 15 and minimum read length of 50 (after trimming).
+Flag `-e` keeps reads without primers in the output and the flag `-x` will make sure that reads that occur at the specified offset positions relative to primer positions will also be trimmed.

 .. code::